tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 *Car Wars Simulator* is an unofficial "game aid" for the sixth edition of Steve Jackson Games' Car Wars (6e).

-- BUILD your next car by searching for cards to add.
-- EDIT your build with confidence knowing you can easily undo changes.
+- BUILD your next car by searching for cards and EDIT with confidence knowing you can easily undo changes.
-- SAVE builds for yourself before your next game night or SHARE ideas with others.
+- SAVE builds before your next game night or SHARE ideas with others.
-- Then...RUN a Monte Carlo SIMULATION against another build to compare results from hundreds or thousands of games!
+- RUN a Monte Carlo SIMULATION against another build to compare results from hundreds or thousands of games!

-### Command-Line Interface (CLI)
+### <a name='Command-LineInterfaceCLI'></a>Command-Line Interface (CLI)
 - [win-x64][download-link-win-x64]
 - [win-arm64][download-link-win-arm64]
 - [linux-x64][download-link-linux-x64]